Human and physical factors causing river flooding

 Relief

-The steeper the slope the more rapid the flow of water into a river channel, increasing the risk of flooding.
+Water can move swiftly downhill in regions with steep terrain, such as mountains.
+The steeper the slope, the more rapid the water flow into a river channel, increasing the risk of flooding.

 Deforestation

-Vegetation, including trees, intercept rainfall, slowing its movement.
+Vegetation, including trees, intercepts rainfall, slowing its movement.
 Some of this water is stored before evaporation returns moisture to the atmosphere.
-Trees also absorb water from the soil allowing greater infiltration into the soil, reducing surface run-off.
-When vegetation is removed, infiltration and interception reduce and surface run-off increases.
+Trees also absorb water from the soil, allowing greater infiltration into the soil and reducing surface run-off.
+When vegetation is removed, infiltration and interception are reduced and surface run-off increases.
+Without trees, more water flows directly to rivers, raising the potential for flooding.
 This leads to a greater risk of flooding as more water reaches the river channel.

 Related Topics